How to create Paradise on your porch, using Permaculture

-I would like to discuss a few strategies that you can employ no matter where you are, (as long as you have a good nearby outdoor space).
-I call this approach “Porch Permaculture
+I would like to discuss a few permaculture strategies that you can employ no matter where you are, (as long as you have a good nearby outdoor space).
+I call this Zone One approach “Porch Permaculture“.

 We only recommend products and services we wholeheartedly endorse.
 This post may contain special links through which we earn a small commission if you make a purchase (though your price is the same).